 When faced with a tight schedule and limited resources, journalists frequently resort to their trusted sources for material that is timely, entertaining, and trustworthy.
-This practise has raised fears that "elite" sources including politicians, elected officials, and corporate leaders may dominate traditional mainstream news coverage (Reich,
+This practise has raised fears that "elite" sources including politicians, elected officials, and corporate leaders may dominate traditional mainstream news coverage (Reich, 2011).
+However, the introduction of digital media platforms has helped to address this issue by making it possible for several varied views to be heard without relying on the mainstream news media.
+Some claim that using Twitter, particularly for political reporting, has simply served to amplify the views of elitist players who hold power (Brands, Graham, & Broersma, 2018).
+Some people have discovered that using social media has given journalists access to a larger range of sources and enhanced the diversity of voices in their articles (Hermida, 2010).

-Proceedings of the 4th International Conference, The Federal Polytechnic, Ilaro, Nigeria in Collaboration with Takoradi Technical University, Takoradi, Ghana 3rd - 7th September, 2023.
+Proceedings of the 4th International Conference, The Federal Polytechnic, Ilaro, Nigeria in Collaboration with Takoradi Technical University, Takoradi, Ghana ^{3rd} - 7th September, 2023.
 University Auditorium, Takoradi Technical University, Takoradi